 Sylvia Flores / 27 Sep 2017 / Personal Finance

 Merriam-Webster defines compound interest as:

 Interest computed on the sum of an original principal and accrued interest.

+Let’s put that in friendlier terms.
 Compound interest gives you interest on top of your original investment and additional interest.
-Talk about a payday.

-If you were gaining, say, a 10% annual return, then you would end up with $10,000 added to your original investment.
-So, in our case, our end balance is $110,000 in year one.
+If you were gaining a 10% annual return, then you would end up with $10,000 added to your original investment.
+In this case, your end balance would be $110,000 in year one.

 In year two, the markets are great, and you are getting a 10% rate of return on $110,000, leaving you with an ending balance of $121,000.
 You earned $10,000 in year one.
 You earned $11,000 in year two.
 In year three, using this same math, you’d earn $12,100.

 If you carry that out for 30 years or more, you could be sitting on a very comfortable nest egg.